An article of paramount importance explaining how to remove your print without any issues

 Always remove the parts with a movement that is made from your body.
 Remember to be cautious of where you are having your second hand while removing the print to avoid hurting yourself.

-Tip: Tilt the glass so you have the underside visible to see what parts of the print are already detached.
+- Tip: Tilt the glass so you have the underside visible to see what parts of the print are already detached.

 Almost all the different adhesives are water-soluble.
 Because of this reason, one of the most effective ways to remove some materials from the build plate is to dissolve the glue with some water.
 You can also spray some water on the glass if you prefer a cleaner process.

 - Remember that glass plates are considered consumable material and are not covered under warranty, so keeping care of them is key to have great printing results and saving money.